void-linux/void-docs/src/config/graphical-session/wayland.md

 ### Video drivers

-KDE Plasma has an implementation for the proprietary NVIDIA API used for Wayland.
-The other Wayland compositors require open source drivers that implement EGL.
+Both GNOME and KDE Plasma have EGLStreams backends for Wayland, which means they can use the proprietary NVIDIA drivers.
+Most other Wayland compositors require drivers that implement the GBM interface.
 The main driver for this purpose is provided by the `mesa-dri` package.
-The [graphics section](./graphics-drivers/index.md) has more details for setting up graphics in different systems.
+The [graphics section](./graphics-drivers/index.md) has more details regarding setting up graphics in different systems.

 ### Native applications